Genetic risk, environmental factors and chronic diseases and ageing outcomes

-Aim 1, To conduct genome-wide variants-environment interaction analyses between and environmental exposures such as diet, lifestyle factors and biomarkers in relation to chronic diseases, cardiometabolic traits and ageing outcomes.
+Aim 1, To conduct genome-wide variants-environment interaction analyses between and environmental exposures such as both diet and lifestyle factors in relation to chronic diseases, cardiometabolic traits and ageing outcomes.

 Aim 2, To conduct mendelian randomization analysis to examine the causal effect of environmental factors or biochemical markers on chronic diseases and aging outcomes.

-Aim 3, To examine the genetic correlations between chronic diseases or aging outcomes and biochemical markers.
+Aim 3, To examine the genetic correlations between chronic diseases or biochemical markers.